Lie-Nielsen Toolworks Australia

 Dad died on my 22nd birthday, he left me with a no 3 Stanley hand plane, 3 black plastic handled Stanley chisels and a bunch of panel beating hammers dollies and spoons, and no money!
 I mention this because to support my family I entered retail sales, 38 years later I am still doing it, so I guess I got pretty good at it too.

-Over the 38 years my constant hobby was woodworking, like everyone through that period we all gravitated to power tools, but I could never forget the hand skills my dad exhibited, but I could never get that # 3 plane to work well either and by this time there was a # 4 ½ Record, # 5 Stanley and # 6 Stanley, none of them worked well, then I was fortunate enough to buy a # 4 Lie-Nielsen, I learnt what sharp was, what a solid body was and what a fine finish was.
+Over the 38 years my constant hobby was woodworking, like everyone through that period we all gravitated to power tools, but I could never forget the hand skills my dad exhibited, but I could never get that # 3 plane to work well either and by this time there was a # 4 ½ Record, # 5 Stanley, and # 6 Stanley, none of them worked well, then I was fortunate enough to buy a No. 4 Lie-Nielsen, I learned what sharp was, what a solid body was and what a fine finish was.
 I learned how to tune those old tools and they work well now.
-Following on, there have been Lie-Nielsen chisels, spoke shaves, and well... et cetera.
+Following on, there have been Lie-Nielsen chisels, spokeshaves, and well... et cetera.

 Lie-Nielsen Toolworks Australia